microsoft/MSAdvertisingSamples/Android/advertising-sdk-for-android-guide.md

 ## Ad units

 When you add code to display ads in your app, you must pass an ad unit ID to the *adUnitId* parameter of the **AdControl** constructor.
-To test your code, pass the string *test* to the **adUnitId** parameter of the **AdControl** constructor.
+To test your code, pass the string **test** to the *adUnitId* parameter.
 This retrieves a test ad from our service.
 Test ads can only be used in a test version of your app.

 For the public version of your app that is available to customers, you must update your code to pass a live ad unit ID to the *adUnitId* parameter.
 To get a live ad unit ID that you can use with the beta release of the Microsoft Advertising SDK for Android, send us an email at aiacare@microsoft.com.